How to get more healthy fats into your diet

 As with other foods, if you are eating too much fat, regardless of the kind, and you are not expending a similar number of calories, you risk weight gain and its related health complications.

 But there are many good things fat can do for you.
-Dietary fat is a necessary part of maintaining energy levels, and it provides the body with essential fatty acids that it cannot produce on its own.
-Dietary fats aid in nutrient absorption, make foods more palatable, and help you feel satisfied after eating.
-They also assist the body in the production of substances that are essential for immune function, tissue repair, and prostaglandin production.
-Prostaglandins are hormone-like compounds the body produces to help manage blood pressure and other important functions.
+Dietary fats are needed to maintain energy levels and provide the body with essential fatty acids it cannot produce on its own.
+They help you absorb nutrients, make foods tastier, and satisfy you after eating.
+They also assist the body in the production of substances needed for immune function, tissue repair, and prostaglandin production.
+Prostaglandins are hormone-like compounds.
+The body produces them to help manage blood pressure and other important functions.

 So, fat is part of a healthful diet.
 But it’s important to know what kind you are eating.

 Saturated fats primarily come from animal products like meat and butter.
-Eating too much food that’s high in saturated fat may raise your cholesterol and increase your risk for cardiovascular problems.
+Eating too much food that’s high in saturated fat may raise your cholesterol and increase your risk for cardiovascular (heart and blood vessel) problems.
 Unsaturated fats are heart-healthy fats.
 There are two kinds—monounsaturated and polyunsaturated—both of which can benefit your health.

 Q: Which snack contains mostly unsaturated fats?